isomerpages/moe-catholichigh/_prospective-students/Sec Admission/Frequently Asked Questions (Secondary Section).md

 _(B2) If my son accept(s) CHS’ offer for DSA-Sec (IP/OP-Performing Arts) / (IP/OP-Sports) based on my / his e-audition for “X” CCA, does he need to join this CCA?_

 *   Yes.
 All students who have accepted our DSA-Sec (IP/OP) offers in Performing Arts or Sports are committed to the development of their specified talents in the respective CCA throughout their years at CHS.
-*   DSA-Sec (IP) academic and (IP/OP) MEP/ Leadership talent students, however, can apply to join any CCA  based on the outcomes of the CCA Talent Identification after S1 posting.
+*   DSA-Sec (IP) academic and (IP/OP) MEP/ Leadership talent students, however, can apply to join any CCA &nbsp;based on the outcomes of the CCA Talent Identification after S1 posting.

 _(B3) Can my son who enters CHS via DSA join more than one CCA?_

 *   Every CHS student, including students admitted via DSA, is expected to participate in a CCA.
-*   For an overall student development and a quality school experience, joining a 2nd CCA is not expected, nor encouraged.
+*   For an overall student development and a quality school experience, joining a 2nd CCA is&nbsp;not expected, nor&nbsp;encouraged.

 _(B4) Does my son need to have been offered Higher Chinese in PSLE (as a prerequisite) to apply for any of the DSA-Sec (IP) categories?_